Insert Stuff Here

 Obligatory geek stuff

-I have recently taken over maintenance of the Swish semantic-web toolkit package for Haskell.
-You can get to the repository and bug tracker on the bitbucket site, or read about it in the May 2011 Haskell Communities and Activities Report.
+I maintain the Swish semantic-web toolkit package for Haskell.
+You can get to the repository and bug tracker on the GitLab site, or read about it in the May 2011 Haskell Communities and Activities Report.

 See my perl pages for some useful astronomy-related software for perl (these packages are feeling a bit neglected, so if you want to take over maintaining any of them please contact me):